 Driving the Schedule

-The schedule for the project was aggressive, but DPR met the substantial completion date and built out the equivalent of 13,500-sq.-ft. of finished space a week ahead.
+The schedule for the project was aggressive, but DPR met the substantial completion date and built out the equivalent of 13,500 sq. ft. of finished space a week ahead.
 The team made this rate of production possible by working six days a week and using BIM to help detect mechanical/electrical/plumbing (MEP) infrastructure and ceiling clashes in the cafeteria.
 DPR also worked with city building inspectors and third-party fire/life safety inspectors to modify the inspection schedule to meet the demands of the project.

 This project represented the first full-scale tenant improvement that DPR built using entirely digital plans.
 All subcontractors were required to provide iPads to foremen and to use applications that allowed instant updating of the drawing set.
-Request for Information (RFI) responses were tagged in real time on the drawings so that there was no lag between the office and field.
+Request for Information (RFI) responses was tagged in real-time on the drawings so that there was no lag between the office and field.
 The entire project had a wi-fi network set up in the field so that everyone could always access the most current set of drawings digitally.
 The only set of plans that DPR kept onsite were the permit drawings.
 DPR also continued to use internally developed delivery tracking and quality assurance (QA)/quality control (QC) software.

-On this project, DPR also field-tested an internally developed application capable of laying out walls, doors, windows, and mechanical openings.
+On this project, DPR also field-tested an internally developed application capable of laying out walls, doors, windows and mechanical openings.
 The application successfully laid out two of the eight total floors with tolerances of plus/minus one-eighth of an inch.

-DPR Self-Perform Work crews included drywall, firestopping, door/framing/hardware, concrete, interiors, and specialties all contributed to the successful completion of the project.
+DPR Self-Perform Work crews included drywall, fire-stopping, door/framing/hardware, concrete, interiors and specialties all contributed to the successful completion of the project.